jianglei12138/cups/README.md

 From now on, you could add some printer, but you maybe need other cups-filters to print successfully.
+CUPS-filters could be found in my [repository](https://github.com/jianglei12138/cups-filters)